-Welcome to the NASSM Blog site hosted by the NASSM Publicity and Promotions Committee!
+Welcome to the NASSM Blog site hosted by the NASSM Marketing and Communications Committee!

 The purpose of NASSM is to promote, stimulate, and encourage study, research, scholarly writing, and professional development in the area of sport management.

 The purpose of the NASSM Blog is to connect academics and practitioners with the latest research, programming, and innovations in the sport industry.
 The blog serves as a means to interact with members more informally about current issues or the latest research, and with time, to offer academics and practitioners a platform to share industry-relevant information.